Idaho: FBI Declines to Press Criminal Charges against CCA for Falsified Staffing Records

 Norris, a former military defense attorney turned civilian, represented former Army Pfc.
-Dwight Loving, who was sentenced to die in 1989 after robbing and killing two cab drivers – ...
+Dwight Loving, who was sentenced to die in 1989 after robbing and killing two cab drivers – a retired sergeant and ...

 CDCR Violates State Law by Outsourcing Prisoner Lawsuits to Private Attorneys